cloud-hot/proposal/proposal.md

 ##### Free Software Experience/Contributions:

 - [GSOC 2010 RTEMS Sequenced Initialization and RTEMS System Events](http://docs.google.com/Doc?id=ddmthbb5_2g2mpc8ff).
+	- After GSOC2010 we have choosen rtems as the platform of our project which is related to intelligent navigation car.
+The MCU is based on [LPC2300](http://www.zlgmcu.com/philips/NXP_ARM_2300.asp) and the board is designed by a china manufacturer zlgmcu.
+And in our project RTEMS is mainly responsible for task scheduling, peripheral control such as motor and sensor and bus communication such as modbus and can-bus(we also consider add wifi support for rtems, but i have few reference about this part, if anyone know please contact me).
+At the meantime i also participate to develope some linux driver and learn from lots of excellent projects from github.

 - [My personal github repo](https://github.com/cloud-hot).

 ##### Language Skill Set